Here are answers to what folks typically ask. If you'd like to know more, give us a call at 530-273-1025 and we'll be happy to chat.

 DOES YOUR BEEF CONTAIN HORMONES OR ANTIBIOTICS?
 No. Our USDA-inspected beef is natural and clean.
 Our cattle live as though in the wild, only with carefully managed forage and ample water to eliminate stress.
 Since they have lots to eat and drink and only minimal pressure from predators, it is rare that our cattle experience illness.
 If a cow does require medication, we care for her, of course, and remove her from our beef program.
 So when you order our beef, you can be assured it is clean, lean, and healthy: hormone- and antibiotic-free.

 IS YOUR BEEF ORGANIC?
-Nevada County Free Range Beef surpasses organic standards, though it is not certified organic.
+Nevada County Free Range Beef is not certified organic.
 (Certification is a lengthy and expensive process that would translate into higher cost for our customers.)
 Our animals feed on chemical- and pesticide-free grasses grown with natural fertilizers (manure!).
 Each animal ranges freely over large tracts of land—about ten acres per cow/calf pair.
 We are passionate in our commitment to bringing you the highest-quality clean, safe beef from contented, free-ranging cattle.
 For more about our cattle, please see the Care of Our Cows page.